hlavacs/ViennaEntityComponentSystem/README.md

 Important features of VECS are:
 * C++20
 * Header only, simply include the headers to your project
+* Make one or several partitions of your data.
 * Compile time definition of components and entities.
 VECS creates a rigorous compile time frame around your data, minimizing runtime overhead.
 * Can use tags to define subsets of entities dynamically.
 * Designed to be used by multiple threads in parallel, low overhead locking.